Thermometer placement for turkey

 3. Understand Your Thermometer’s Probe

-Different thermometers feature various probe lengths—common lengths range from 3-6 inches.
+Different thermometers feature various probe lengths—common lengths range from 3-6 Zoll.
 I prefer thermometers with longer probes to penetrate deeper areas of the turkey, giving a better estimate of overall doneness.

 Knowing the best locations for thermometer placement is essential for accuracy.